 Seismic hazard analysis is effective in presenting the potentially damaging phenomenon associated with earthquake.
-Earthquake disaster is not only associated with collapsing of structures due to ground shaking but also triggers fire, liquefaction, and landslide.
+Earthquake disaster is not only associated with collapsing of structures due to ground shaking but also triggers fire, liquefaction, landslide, and Tsunami.
 So, it is indispensable to forecast the ground shaking level to serve the engineering needs in mitigating the risk associated with earthquakes.
-In India, moderate earthquakes ($M_w < 7$) including Anjar 1956, Koyna 1967, Udaypur 1988, Uttarkashi 1991, Chamoli 1999 have caused significant damage in last 10 decades (Nath and Thingbaijam 2012).
-Besides, many great events (2015, Nepal earthquake) have originated from continental-tocontinental collision.
-The Himalayan seismic gap (Bilham and Wallace, 2005) and thick soft soil sediments makes the scenario more dangerous for cities close to Himalayan region.
+In India, moderate earthquakes ( $M_w < 7$ ) including Anjar 1956, Koyna 1967, Udaypur 1988, Uttarkashi 1991, Chamoli 1999 have caused significant damage in last 10 decades (Nath and Thingbaijam 2012).
+Besides, many great events (2015, Nepal earthquake) have originated from Subduction zone.
+The seismic gap and thick soft soil sediments makes the scenario more dangerous for cities close to Himalayan region.
 Apart from this, improper planning, increase in population density, poor land use and substandard construction practices in these cities magnify the prevailing seismic risk.
 Most of the existing seismic hazard maps are mainly on macro level for different parts of Indian subcontinent and are not up to state of art knowledge in engineering seismology.
-For example, Khattri et al. (1984) developed a hazard map representing peak ground acceleration (PGA) for entire India with 10% probability of exceedence in 50 years.
-Under the Global Seismic Hazard Assessment Program (GSHAP), Bhatia et al. (1999) presented a probabilistic seismic hazard analysis (PSHA) of India.
+For example, Khattri et al. (1984) developed a hazard map representing peak ground acceleration (PGA) of entire India with 10% probability of exceedence in 50 years.
+Under the Global Seismic Hazard Assessment Program (GSHAP), Bhatia et al. (1999) presented a probabilistic seismic hazard analysis (PSHA) of India framework.
 Mahajan et al. (2010) delivered PSHA for the northwestern Himalayas.
-Recently, National Disaster Management Authority (NDMA 2010) and Nath and Thingbaijam (2012) have presented the PSHA map for entire India.
-In addition, Kumar et al. (2013) developed the deterministic seismic hazard analysis (DSHA) and PSHA map for Lucknow region considering local and active seismic gap.
-Additionally, the current Indian Standard (IS 1893 2016) code consists of many constraints such as poor delamination of active seismic sources, lack of vulnerable sources study, improper seismic hazard parameters which are not region-specific, and limited soil amplification consideration (Anbazhagan et al. 2014).
-Subsequently an updated seismic hazard map at micro level is essential for the cities near to the Himalayan region, by considering new data, updated knowledge and improvement in previous methodologies.
+Recently, National Disaster Management Authority (NDMA 2010) and Nath and Thingbaijam (2012) have given the PSHA map for entire India.
+In addition, Kumar et al. (2013) has developed a deterministic seismic hazard analysis (DSHA) and PSHA map for Lucknow region considering local and active seismic gap.
+Additionally, the current Indian Standard (IS 1893 2016) code consists of many constraints such as poor delamination of active seismic sources, lack of vulnerable sources study, improper seismic hazard parameters which are not region-specific and limited soil amplification consideration (Anbazhagan et al. 2014).
+Subsequently an updated seismic hazard map at micro level is essential for cities near to the Himalayan region, by considering new data, updated knowledge and improvement in previous methodologies.

 There are two types of uncertainties associated with hazard analysis.
-One is due to randomness of the nature of earthquake, wave propagation, and site amplification named as aleatory uncertainty while other is due to incomplete knowledge of earthquake process named as epistemic uncertainty.
+One is due to randomness of the nature of earthquake and ground motion prediction named as aleatory uncertainty while other is due to incomplete knowledge of earthquake process named as epistemic uncertainty.
 Former can be easily reduced by integrating the distribution of ground motion about the median (Bommer and Abrahamson 2006) and latter can be assessed using logic tree approach.
-As Gullu and Iyisan (2016) selected the GMPEs for the logic tree based on the the weighting factors were incorporated with a Venn diagram of attenuation models regarding experimenter's concern and expert's knowledge.
+In this study, logic tree framework has been made to reduce the epistemic uncertainty in the final hazard value calculation.
 Epistemic uncertainty is due to improper knowledge about the process involve in earthquake events and algorithms used to model them.
-Hence, in this study, logic tree framework has been used to reduce the epistemic uncertainty in the final hazard value calculation.
-In the absence of the appropriate region-specific models of wave propagation, ground motion prediction models are generally used to determine the hazard value.
-The uncertainty in GMPEs can be reduced by incorporating logic tree in the hazard analysis study.
-Logic tree represents the various nodes that defines the alternative input choices and each branch is assigned with a weight factor that signifies the quantitatively degree of likelihood assigned.
+Generally, ground motion prediction models are more representative when the appropriate region-specific models of wave propagation are not available.
+This can be examined by incorporation of logic tree in the hazard analysis study.
+Logic tree represents the various nodes that defines alternative input choices and each branch is assigned a weight that signifies the quantitatively or qualitatively degree of plausibility assigned.
 To quantify the epistemic uncertainty, different branches of logic tree need to be considered which is based on source models, regionalization of b-value, determination of magnitude of completeness and maximum magnitude and epistemic uncertainty in GMPE using the representative suitable approach.